One-off Access Requests - Hitachi ID Privileged Access Manager

 available will vary based on policy):

-- Place a copy of the password in the operating system copy buffer.
+- Place a copy of the password in the operating system copy buffer (sometimes allowed).

-- Launch an RDP, SSH, vSphere or similar remote control session to the server in question.
+- Launch an RDP, SSH, vSphere, SQL Studio or similar login session to

 - Concurrent invitations to multiple users to review a request.